godaddy/timings-client-js/README.md

 Client for [Timings API](https://www.github.com/godaddy/timings) to support **JavaScript** based test environments

+## NEW FEATURE [MULTI-RUN]

+The client now supports the new `multirun` feature that was introduces in version 1.3.0 of the API.
+If you want perform multiple runs of the same functional test but only have one of the runs be used for performance assertion, this feature is for you!
+Simply run your test script in a loop, calling the API during each loop but this time, add the `multirun` key to your POST payload to the `navtiming`, `usertiming` or `apitiming` endpoints.
+The API will save the performance data and upon the last run, it will pick the 75th percentile result and process that as if it were a normal result.
+The API will then return the usual response (including the `assert` field!).
+Hope you like it!

 ## Purpose

 - Sending performance data from functional tests to the [timings API](https://www.github.com/godaddy/timings).